Iraqi Turkmen: Media in Turkish

 The current prevalence of satellite television and media exposure from Turkey may have led to the standardisation of Turkmeni towards Turkish, and the preferable language for adolescents associating with the Turkish culture.

 In 2004 the Türkmeneli TV channel was launched in Kirkuk, Iraq.
 It broadcasts programmes in the Turkish and Arabic languages.
 As of 2012, Türkmeneli TV has studios in Kirkuk and Baghdad in Iraq, and in the Çankaya neighbourhood in Ankara, Turkey.
 Türkmeneli TV has signed agreements with several Turkish channels, such as TRT, TGRT and ATV, as well as with the Turkish Republic of Northern Cyprus's main broadcaster BRT, to share programmes and documentaries.

 Religion

-The Iraqi Turkmens are predominantly Muslims.
-The Sunni Turkmen form the majority (about 60–70%), but there is also a significant number of Turkmen practicing the Shia branch of Islam (about 30% to 40%).
-Nonetheless, the Turkmen are mainly secular, having internalized the secularist interpretation of state–religion affairs practiced in the Republic of Turkey since its foundation in 1923.
-Moreover, the fact that the Turkmen mainly live in urban areas, where they deal with trade and commerce, and their tendency to acquire higher education, the power of religious and tribal factors inherent in Iraq's political culture does not significantly affect the Turkmens.
-A small minority of the Iraqi Turkmens are Catholics, it is estimated their number at about 30,000.
+Iraqi Turkmens are predominantly Muslims.
+Sunni Turkmens form the majority (about 60–70%), but there is also a significant number of Turkmens practicing the Shia branch of Islam (about 30% to 40%).
+Nonetheless, Turkmens are mainly secular, having internalized the secularist interpretation of state–religion affairs practiced in the Republic of Turkey since its foundation in 1923.
+However, there were also instances of sectarian violence between Sunni and Shia Turkmens.
+Turkmens largely live in urban areas, dealing with trade and commerce, and usually tend to acquire higher education.
+The power of religious and tribal factors inherent in the Arab and Kurdish cultures does not significantly affect the Turkmens.
+Although Iraqi Turkmens also had tribes, their traditions and customs significantly differed from those of Arab tribes.
+Turkmen women also had a higher standing in the family, and polygamy was very rare among Iraqi Turkmen men.

+A small minority of Iraqi Turkmens are Catholics, and their number was estimated at about 30,000 in 2015.
+In 2017, Iraqi Turkmen Catholics constituted around 1% of the Iraqi Turkmen community.
+Iraqi Turkmen Catholics were distinct from Citadel Christians.
+Iraqi Turkmen Catholics were Latin Catholic and lived in all areas of Turkmeneli, including Kirkuk.
+The Citadel Christians were Chaldean Catholic and lived only in Kirkuk.
+Furthermore, Citadel Christians were ethnically Assyrian whereas the Iraqi Turkmen Catholics were ethnically Turkic.
+Citadel Christians, numbering only "a few thousand" in 2017, were significantly fewer than Iraqi Turkmen Catholics.
+The Turkmen Bible Partnership translated the New Testament into the Iraqi Turkmen dialect and printed and distributed 2,000 copies of it in 2021.
+The presence of Christian Turkmens in Iraq dated back to the Seljuk and Ilkhanid periods, when Turkmen tribes settled in Mesopotamia and some members of the tribes either retained or adopted local Christian beliefs.
+Certain Turkmen Christian families in Iraq preserved religious identities distinct from both Muslim Turkmens and Aramaic-speaking Christians.
+Max van Berchem’s survey of linguistic minorities in Ottoman Iraq included mention of “Christian Turks” in Mosul and Kirkuk.
+Some Turkmen Christians were massacred by the Assyrian Levies and later the Ba'athists.
+The Iraqi Turkmen Front (ITF) largely defined Turkmen identity in Sunni terms, often excluding Shia and Christian Turkmens.